Tonbridge and Malling (UK Parliament constituency): Constituency profile

-This safe Conservative seat is characterised by a large commuter population benefiting from good road and rail links to London.
+This safe Conservative seat was characterised by a large commuter population benefiting from good road and rail links to London.
 Light engineering, farming and local service industry sectors are represented alongside the public sector, skilled trades and some construction.
 Visitor attractions in the constituency include the River Medway, the Eden Valley Walk which covers Edenbridge and Penshurst, including Hever Castle, Chiddingstone Castle, Penshurst Place and Tonbridge Castle.
 In this seat are numerous oast houses and remaining Wealden woodlands.

 Residents' wealth and house prices are both higher than the UK average.